murat-polat/keycloak-deployment-example/README.md

 ### Domain configuration

 We need a domain name for publishing our application in World Wide Web.
 We choose a domainname from the https://www.namecheap.com.
-And we must tell the domain provider which server/IP provider will be used for publishing.
+And must tell the domain provider which server/IP provider will be used for publishing.
 Our Keycloak application will be served on MVPS.
 From  domain list => management => Nameservers => Custom DNS add three nameservers (ns1.mvps-hosted.com, ns2.mvps-hosted.com, ns3.mvps-hosted.com) and save.

 ![](/src/doaminNamecheap.png)

-From MVPS "Nameservers(DNS)", add your domainname
+From MVPS Control panel "Nameservers(DNS)", add your domainname.

 ![](/src/DNS_register_server_side.png)